18F/site-scanning-dashboard/README.md

 * cd into the `site-scanning-dashboard` repo.
 * `bundle exec jekyll serve`

-You now can look at [http://localhost:4000](http://localhost:4000) and see the site.
+Once it gets done building, you can look at [http://localhost:4000](http://localhost:4000) and see the site.

 ## How to deploy it to cloud.gov or some other Cloud Foundry instance